WrichikBasu/XRD_project_semester6/README.md

 At the time of writing this project, I am a student in the Department of Physics in Scottish Church College, Kolkata, India, pursuing the B.Sc.
 Physics (Honours) program under the University of Calcutta.
 I will be submitting this project for the *tutorial* portion in the Discipline Specific Elective course "Nano materials and Applications" in Semester 6.

-**Update:** The projected has been formally submitted on 12 May 2023.
+**Update:** The project has been formally submitted on 12 May 2023.

 ## Please note: